school-of-data/r-consortium-proposal/material/lessons/Introduction.md

 ```{r}
 str()
 ```
-- `view()` shows your dataframe with all the variables and observations

 Now that you know the variables of your databases is time to start with the cleaning part.